Kuritsu243/FMP_Documentation/Writerside/topics/Documentation-Deployment.md

 ## Introduction

 Writerside works by translating the markdown files for each page to HTML format.
 In doing so, it is only accessible via a web-server.
-When previewing my documentation, that you are currently reading, it is hosted locally, as shown in the following image:
+When previewing my documentation that you are currently reading, it is hosted locally, as shown in the following image:

 ![Screenshot showing WriterSide running a web-server on localhost](localhost.png){thumbnail="true"}